TQP1234/image_classification/README.md

 ![confusion_matrix](https://github.com/TQP1234/image_classification/assets/75831732/cb4f4e42-41b2-43b7-83ec-a2363acc8bf7)

 As we can see, the model performs generally well.
 Most errors come from the buildings/street and glacier/mountain classes.
 It's because those pairs of classes are somewhat correlated.
-Glacier and mountain looked similar; street and buildings in a single image.
+Glacier and mountain looked similar; street and buildings may appear in a single image.
 To further improve this classification model, we may employ image augmentation technique.

 ## Usage